ChainAgnostic/namespaces/tezos/caip122.md

 ### Signature Verification

 Tezos signatures and public keys are base58 encoded with prefixes.
 Once these have been removed, we can use standard signature verification methods.
 Note that the signature and the signing public key should be sent together to verifiers, because there is no solution to recover the public key from `tz1`, `tz2`, `tz3`, or `tz4` signatures.
+The public key can either be received through the connection with the wallet using the  [Beacon SDK][] or by searching the [Reveal][] operation on-chain which reveals the public key of the sending manager as knowing this public key is indeed necessary to check the signature of future operations signed by this manager.

 ## Examples

+**Create a valid example**

 ## References